 Heating all year round

-They can extract heat from the outside air even when temperatures are as low as -15° C.
+They can extract heat from the outside air even when temperatures are as low as -25° C (depending on the model).

 Easy maintenance

-A pump can last for as long as 20 years with the right maintenance with an annual check of the system’s main components and professional servicing every 3-5 years.
+A pump can last for as long as 20 to 25 years with the right maintenance and an annual service.

 Installation